Trisfald/veridia-rpg/Traits.md

 ##### *Requisites: way of the time 4*
 ##### Cost: 5 experience points
 Spend two points of fervor and take an instant action.\
 You bend space-time nullifying one material attack aimed at you or at something in your proximity (six meters).
+The ability must be activated before the attack is performed.

 ### Ruling
 ##### *Requisites: way of the time 5*
 ##### Cost: 7 experience points
 Spend three points of fervor and take an instant action before you act in the current turn.\
 All other characters procede normally, as if you didn't activate this ability.
 You act last.
 You can't be damaged and you can't interact with anything until the start of your turn.
-Your turn count as a surprise turn: other characters are taken off guard.
+The latter counts as a surprise turn: other characters are taken off guard.

 ## <a name="SS-psychic"></a>Way of the psychic traits